knative/test-infra/config/prow_setup.md

 1. Make sure that _Knative Robots_ is an Admin of the repo.

 1. Add the new repo to [config_knative.yaml](./prow/config_knative.yaml), without any presubmits.
+Check the top-level section `presubmits:` and `periodics:` for blueprints for what to add.
+Then run `make config` to regenerate
-Run `make config` to regenerate [config.yaml](./prow/config.yaml), otherwise the presubmit test will fail.
+   [config.yaml](./prow/config.yaml), otherwise the presubmit test will fail.
    Create a PR with the changes; once it's merged ask the [oncall](https://knative.github.io/test-infra/) to update the Prow cluster.